sopra-steria-salesforce/sf-cli-setup/README.md

 ## Required or Optional

-Every input is optional.
-However, not using any will result in nothing happening.
+Every input (except `sf-cli-version`) is optional.
+If no authentication details are added, only the cli is installed without any authentication.

 ## General